ArtanisAce/100-days-of-code/log.md

 **Thoughts:** Might be useful to save state in localStorage to have a faster development time when testing the code in the UI

 **Link to work:** -

+### Day 48: February 24, 2018

+**Today's Progress**: Watched video on 'Idiomatic Redux' by Dan Abramov (localStorage rehyration).
+Added this to the app, added throttle (lodash) and styled the addtext button

+**Thoughts:** Will keep working on the redux part of the project while watching videos.
+Need to have some filter on movie list or on searchResult to not add again movies you already did

+**Link to work:** [Movie-Lists App](https://github.com/ArtanisAce/movie-lists), [Movie-Lists Backend] (https://github.com/ArtanisAce/movie-lists-backend)